To learn more about agents, check out our dedicated agents section.

 , as follows.
 You should also add in a sample query so the LLM

-gets a sense of how to query this.oxy run <filename>.sql
+gets a sense of how to query this.To test any queries you write, you can run

 context